 The need for dialogue

 What passes for dialogue in the mass media is too often ideologically closed and politically volatile punditry.
-At the same time, communication has become unidirectional: the mass media speaks at us, not with us.
-At the same time our institutions (social, business, government and educational) encourage isolation through specialization and structures that foster competition rather than cooperation.
+At the same time, communication has become unidirectional: the mass media speak at us, not with us.
+At the same time, our institutions (social, business, government and educational) encourage isolation through specialization and structures that foster competition rather than cooperation.
 That our communities are disintegrating should not surprise us.

 Communities must be grounded in open, honest, trustworthy communication.
-And just as information is not knowledge (much less wisdom), the communication of our age is not dialogue.
+And just as information is not wisdom, the communication of our age is not dialogue.

 Collaboration emerges out of dialogue and social capital emerges out of collaboration.
 Social capital is not an abstract idea of collaboration but the actual hard, slow work of community-building.
-Only through dialogue will we begin to find the commitment and ways to work together toward those common goods essential to a thriving community.
+Only through dialogue will we be able to forge the commitment to work together toward those common goods essential to a thriving community.